-Some typical applications for the overt event model are as follows:
+Some typical applications for the Overt Event Model include:

-- Modeling failures of basic process control loop components in a focused quantitative risk assessment. - Calculating the unavailability of a pump due to maintenance - Calculating the unavailability of a programmable logic controller component is fault tolerant system where the component failure is detectable but does not result in a system trip.
+- Modeling the failures of basic process control loop components in a focused quantitative risk assessment. - Modeling the unavailability of a pump due to maintenance. - Modeling the unavailability of a programmable logic controller component in a fault tolerant system where the component failure is detectable but does not result in a system trip.